The Hurst Exponent Lied to Us

-Every single bar classified as “trending” (H > 0.6).
-The “regime filter” has zero information content on crypto hourly.
+Hurst distribution on crypto hourly — the filter that never filters Every single bar classified as “trending” (H > 0.6).
+A thermometer that always reads hot.
 Direction WR: 48-50% at all thresholds.

-- H = 0.5 — Random walk.
+• H = 0.5 — Random walk.
 No memory.
-Price movements are independent.
-This is what the efficient market hypothesis predicts.
+The efficient market hypothesis compressed into a scalar.

 import numpy as np